JoJoProgramsThings/dotfiles/README.md

 ### 1. Clone this Repo

-If not installed, MacOS ask you to install the Xcode Command Line Developer Tools

 ```
 git clone https://github.com/JoJoProgramsThings/dotfiles.git
 ```
+> If not installed, MacOS will ask you to install the Xcode Command Line Developer Tools

 ### 2. Install [Homebrew](https://brew.sh)